-Gluten free all purpose flour can be made by creating your very own gluten free flour mix with the numerous choices of gluten free flour alternatives that exist today because of the gluten free movement.
+Gluten free all purpose flour for gluten free desserts can be made by creating your very own gluten free flour mix with the numerous choices of gluten free flour alternatives that exist today because of the gluten free movement.

 You can create a gluten free all purpose flour using a few of the following grains or create a gluten free flour mix that's grain free.
 It's really up to your taste buds and individual preference.

 You'll also learn about where hidden gluten may be hiding in your favorite desserts.
 Most pre-packaged desserts will contain some form of gluten or hidden gluten which can be a big problem for the gluten intolerant.

 Gluten Free Flour Mix Alternatives

 Organic Almond Flour

 Organic Hazelnut Flour

 Sprouted Millet Flour

 Organic Chestnut Flour

 Organic Teff Flour